micke2357/Projeto-2/README.md

 # Projeto2
-A simple project using HTML and CSS.
+A basic project using HTML, CSS e Bootstrap.